Police: Texas infant fatally shot by 3-year-old brother

 The infant was shot in his abdomen Friday morning, said Houston Police Department Assistant Chief Wendy Baimbridge.

-Several adults who were inside the apartment at the time of the shooting drove the 8-month-old boy to a hospital, where he later died.
+Several adults who were inside the apartment drove the 8-month-old boy to a hospital, where he died.

 “I just want to take this moment and plead with parents and guardians all over to not allow your firearms to be accessible to anyone in the house.
 Lock them up.
 There are things that you can do to render that weapon safe.
 Please pray for this family.
 This is just a tragic event,” Baimbridge said.